New homes & communities

 - Cambridge 2012

 - New housing development survey summary 2013

-Between October 2017 and February 2018 Cambridgeshire County Council Research Group carried out a survey at Love’s Farm, St. Neots.
+Between October 2017 and February 2018 Cambridgeshire County Council Research Group carried out a survey at Love’s Farm in St. Neots.
 The preliminary findings were presented to the Love’s Farm Community Association, you can find a presentation by following this link Presentation to Love’s Farm Community Association 2018.